HONUBIN/ctpn_korean/README.md

 ## train
-- Modify parameters(learning rate, max_steps(=epoch), ...) in main/train.py(line 13-24)
+- Modify parameters(learning rate, max_steps(=epoch), ...) in main/train.py (line 13-24.)
-- Because pre-trained weight was saved at 50000, max_steps must be larger than 50000(The model provided in checkpoints_mlt is trained on GTX1070 for 50k iters.
+- Because pre-trained weight was saved at 50000, max_steps must be larger than 50000 (The model provided in checkpoints_mlt is trained on GTX1070 for 50k iters.
 It takes about 0.25s per iter.
 So it will takes about 3.5 hours to finished 50k iterations.)
 ```shell
 python ./main/train.py
 ```
 ***
-- No train logs displayed until the end of training in Window-10(linux is fine)
+- No train logs displayed until the end of training in Window-10 (linux is fine.)